tjohann/ambient_tracking_with_raspi/README.md

 DockerPi Sensor Hub
 -------------------

-I use the DockerPi Sensor shield, direct connected to the raspi
+I use the DockerPi Sensor shield, direct connected to the raspi.
+The resulting problem is, that the ECU could have an effect on the measured temperatur.
+Thats on of the reason, why the CPUFreq governor is **powersave**

 Display